robonexx/connexion/README.md

 ## What I Learned?

-Started to learn auth, how to secure routes and make them role based Next-Auth login and singup
+Started to learn role based auth, how to secure routes and make them role based Next-Auth login and singup
 Server actions
 More Tailwind